 For example, I had a conversation with a client only yesterday who was ‘half my age’ and had been in teaching for a year.
 They were looking to ‘get out’ but they were concerned they might be ‘too old’ for a new career.
-Taking time to look at ones inner strengths, skills and ability as well as most importantly personality (which may often be side lined in careers discussions) is imperative and on reflection is what I did.
+Taking time to look at one’s inner strengths, skills and ability as well as, most importantly, personality (which may often be sidelined in careers discussions) is imperative and, on reflection, is what I did.

 Key elements of authenticity - Overt/Covert disclosure?
 Is there a hidden agenda?

 I try to present my ‘true self’ to create relationships based on trust.
 This encourages the client to do the same.
-By sharing information, where appropriate, I can demonstrate that I trust my client and there is an implicit (as well as explicit) psychological safety.
+By sharing information, where appropriate, I can demonstrate that I trust my client and that there is an implicit (as well as explicit) psychological safety.
 I try to help the client to unpack themselves and their wants and needs in terms of the workplace and how they fit within it.

 A simple model is always to start with ‘physical self-regulation’.
-I have remained about the same size and shape all of my adult life and am no paragon of virtue when it comes to eating, drinking and exercising.
-I have a genetic make-up that helps; but really do everything in moderation generally and seem to have a body that knows when it has had enough.
+I have remained about the same size and shape all my adult life and am no paragon of virtue when it comes to eating, drinking and exercising.
+I have a genetic make-up that helps; but I really do everything in moderation generally and seem to have a body that knows when it has had enough.

 Extending this into my practice, I help others to see how they can help to regulate themselves and how they can make choices about their behaviours and choose the goals that work for them in order to be authentic with themselves.